jgerstmayr/EXUDYN/docs/RST/pythonUtilities/interactive.rst

 `AnimateModes <https://github.com/jgerstmayr/EXUDYN/blob/master/main/pythonDev/exudyn/interactive.py\#L591>`__\ (\ ``systemContainer``\ , \ ``mainSystem``\ , \ ``nodeNumber``\ , \ ``period = 0.04``\ , \ ``stepsPerPeriod = 30``\ , \ ``showTime = True``\ , \ ``renderWindowText = ''``\ , \ ``runOnStart = False``\ , \ ``runMode = 0``\ , \ ``scaleAmplitude = 1``\ , \ ``title = ''``\ , \ ``fontSize = 12``\ , \ ``checkRenderEngineStopFlag = True``\ , \ ``systemEigenVectors = None``\ )

 - | \ *function description*\ :
-  | animate modes of ObjectFFRFreducedOrder, of nodal coordinates (changes periodically one nodal coordinate) or of a list of system modes provided as list of lists; for creating snapshots, press 'Static' and 'Record animation' and press 'Run' to save one figure in the image subfolder; for creating animations for one mode, use the same procedure but use 'One Cycle'.
+  | animate modes of ObjectFFRFreducedOrder, of nodal coordinates (changes periodically one nodal coordinate) or of a list of system modes provided as list of lists; for creating snapshots, press 'Static' and 'Record frames' and press 'Run' to save one figure in the image subfolder; for creating animations for one mode, use the same procedure but use 'One Cycle'.
 Modes may be inverted by pressing according '+' and '-' buttons next to Amplitude.
 - | \ *input*\ :
   | \ ``systemContainer``\ : system container (usually SC) of your model, containing visualization settings
   | \ ``mainSystem``\ : system (usually mbs) containing your model